 The public-safety consequences of falsified inspections are clear enough.
 In addition, missed inspections, when discovered, must be rescheduled.
 This creates additional work for your agency and its inspectors.

-GL Solutions’ mobile inspections app can help your agency operate more efficiently and protect the public more effectively.
+A mobile inspections app can help your agency operate more efficiently and protect the public more effectively.

 Mobile app validates inspections

-GL Suite allows inspectors to take photos and upload them along with inspection reports.
+Inspectors can take photos and upload them along with inspection reports.
 The photos can be stamped electronically with GPS coordinates to demonstrate an inspector’s presence at the prescribed time and place.

 A signature form in the mobile app captures a signature from the person in charge at the inspection.